raselinfo/blockchain-doc/README.md

 ## Blockchain Mining

 ## Byzantine Generals.
-And it's Problem.
+And it's Problem and how it's works.